localstack/snowflake-docs/content/en/tutorials/_index.md

 linkTitle: "Tutorials"
 weight: 4
 description: >
-  These tutorials enhance your comprehension of LocalStack Snowflake emulator functionality by providing detailed information on how it works for specific use cases using diverse resources.
+  These tutorials enhance your comprehension of LocalStack for Snowflake functionality by providing detailed information on how it works for specific use cases using diverse resources.
 cascade:
   type: docs
 slug: tutorials